redpandata19/Project_1_Team_5/README.md

 In a well-functioning health system, premature deaths (under the age of 75 years) can often be avoided through public health interventions and quality medical care.
 Our focus is on whether health insurance acts as a gateway to preventative care services that reduce premature mortality.

 Questions to answer:
--Is there a correlation between the percentage of uninsured adults and premature mortality rates per state?
+1. Is there a correlation between the percentage of uninsured adults and premature mortality rates per state?
--Which has more influence on health outcomes, not having insurance or not having a primary care provider?
+2. Which has more influence on health outcomes, not having insurance or not having a primary care provider?
--What are the Top and Worst 5 state rankings?
+3. What are the Top and Worst 5 state rankings?

 Data Collection:
 Datasets used: https://github.com/redpandata19/Project_1_Team_5/tree/main/Resources